 Instead, try using it in your city or neighborhood or your zip code.
 Some products and services are great here too.
 “IPA Vancouver Commercial Boulevard Brewing” is likely to attract the attention of interested people.

 A useful landing page is essential to the success of an AdWords campaign.
 A well-designed and optimized landing page can help turn visitors into potential customers.
 When designing the landing page, please note the following:

-- Focused landing page: Design a separate landing page for a single product.
+- Design a separate landing page for a single product.
 Landing pages that focus on multiple goals can confuse visitors.